 The book of Proverbs begins with a father giving practical advice to his son about what he wants him to know about life and love.
-This is profoundly important since fathers, in particular, are told in Scripture to bring their children up in the fear and admonition of the Lord (Col. 3:21; Eph.
+This is profoundly important since fathers, in particular, are told in Scripture to bring their children up in the training and instruction of the Lord.
+(Col. 3:21; Eph.
 6:4).

 When it comes to the subject of relating to girls and women, what should I be encouraging my sons to do?
-Well, in this "open letter" to my son who, by grace, is a believer, I would like to suggest the following words of advice:
+Well, in this "open letter" to my son (if it were to my daughter it would be similar, but not exactly the same), I would like to suggest the following words of advice: